 There’s a great deal of confusion about what independent dispatchers do versus the responsibilities that a freight broker takes on.
-This is understandable, as there’s a good degree of overlap between the two fields.
+This is understandable.
+There’s a good degree of overlap between the two fields.
 Here are the main differences:

 - Independent dispatchers work directly for owner operators or for small trucking companies.
 Their job is to keep trucks loaded and on the road as much as possible.
 An independent dispatcher will work with both freight brokers and manufacturers to try to get good rates for the drivers he or she represents.
 Independent dispatchers earn either a percentage or flat fee for each load they set up for their drivers.
 Some also earn a weekly salary per truck.

 - Freight brokers represent companies that need things moved.
 Their job is to work either with dispatchers or directly with owner-operators to arrange pick-ups and deliveries.
-They earn a commission based on the difference between what the company pays them to set up the load and what the driver and/or dispatcher receives for hauling it.
+They earn a commission based on a few things.
+The difference between what the company pays them to set up the load and what the driver and/or dispatcher receives for hauling it.
 The broker posts announcements about open loads on the Internet, and then receives calls from independent dispatchers offering to have their drivers handle the job.

 One way to look at how this works is to consider what happens when an agent selling a piece of real estate deals with another agent who represents someone trying to buy the property.
-Each has the interests of their client foremost in mind, and they work to arrange the best possible settlement for their side.
+Each has the interests of their client foremost in mind.
+They work to arrange the best possible settlement for their side.
 The relationship between the two might be cordial and friendly, with each agreeing to a price that all sides think is fair.
-At other times, however, the exchange might resemble a fight between two alley cats, with each using whatever tactics it has to in order to win.
+At other times, however, the exchange might resemble a fight between two alley cats.
+With each using whatever tactics it has to in order to win.